Vintage Valentines

 The Valentine Box

 The class would decorate a big box to sit on the teacher’s desk.
-A slot would be cut in the top and once you got to school, you dropped all your Valentines into the box.
+A slot was cut in the top and once you got to school, you dropped all your Valentines into the box.

 We watched that box all day until time for the party.
 I don’t recall that we had anything to drink at these parties, but we might get a cookie or a piece of candy from the teacher.